 In 2008, the Foundation executed a non-cancelable operating lease for rental of office space that expires March 31, 2019.
 The lease has a provision that granted the Foundation an abatement of the first 10 installments of monthly rent totaling \$253,905.
+In 2014, to meet program needs, the Foundation leased additional square footage adjacent to the current Atlanta location.
+The revised lease for this additional space included certain rent abatement provisions.
 The Foundation is recognizing rental expense on a straight line basis based on the total cash payments to be made over the life of the lease.